Parent FAQs (Frequently Asked Questions)

 You can look up our academic performance by using Kentucky Department of Education's online School Report Card.

 As part of our district vision of twenty-first century learning, SCPS provides each student access to an Internet capable device; this means we have a ratio of one device for every student (one to one, or "1:1").
-This is usually an iPad in kindergarten, a Chromebook for most grade levels, and a laptop for some high school students taking dual credit college classes.
+This is usually a Chromebook for most grade levels, and a MacBook Air for some high school students taking dual credit college classes.
 For most older students, this also means the opportunity to take the device home, although for our youngest students, the device usually remains in the classroom.
-There is an annual usage fee as part of your school expenses for the district device.

 You are NOT required to purchase your own personal device.
 However, a student may potentially use their own device in addition to their district device, assuming that the student is a responsible user of their technology.
 Since rules for personal device usage may vary from building to building and classroom to classroom, please contact your student's teacher(s) or principal for more information.